Grass-Fed vs. conventional meat… which is better? Is there really a difference?

 DHA is essential for proper brain development, while EPA supports healthy behavior and mood.

-Omega-3 has been shown to play an important role for healthy fertility by aiding the body in regulation of hormones, improving cervical mucous production, promoting regular ovulation and reduce inflammation which may cause painful menstruation.
+Omega-3 has been shown to play an important role for healthy fertility by aiding the body in regulation of hormones, improving cervical mucous production, promoting regular ovulation and reducing inflammation, which may cause painful menstruation.

 DHA has a significant impact on the viability and health of sperm.
 When there are not enough fatty acids present, cholesterol replaces the needed fatty acid in the sperm membrane.
 This prevents sperm from proper maturation.
 This, in turn, helps create more free radicals, which damage any healthy sperm that may be present.
 This is a great segue to talk about the beneficial antioxidants found to be in higher concentration in grass-fed beef.